+Handbrake is a video transcoder instead of a ripper.
 If you still get pixelated video with Handbrake after trying all the above fixes, try another DVD ripper.
-Here MacX DVD Ripper Pro is able to rip DVDs without giving your blocks or pixels like Handbrake.
+Here MacX DVD Ripper Pro is able to rip any copy-protected/damaged DVDs without giving green blocks or pixels like Handbrake.

 Step 1: Load DVD Movie

-Free download the DVD ripper and click Disc to load the DVD.
+Free download the Handbrake alternative DVD ripper and click Disc to load the DVD.